 Interesting fact, some of the copy houses bought the original models and then made copies of them.
 Others paid handsomely to sketchers attending fashion shows per sketch.
 Sometimes they borrowed, for a fee, of course, original pieces from clients who wanted to recoup some of the money they spent on their lavishly expensive haute couture.

 In other words, buy, borrow, steal.

-- Copying was illegal in France and the punishment was dependant on the number of times a copy house was caught red-handed.
+- Copying was illegal in France and the punishment was dependent on the number of times a copy house was caught red-handed.